 - Weir – large pumps for cooling water.

 - Clyde Union (now part of SPX Flow) – main pumps for feedwater system and cooling water system.

 - Premier Interlink WACO UK Ltd – temporary buildings.

-First concrete for Hinkley Point C is expected around mid-2019, with first electricity generation from the mid-2020s.
+First concrete for the Hinkley Point C reactor building is expected around mid-2019 (work is already underway on supporting infrastructure including underground galleries), with first electricity generation from the mid-2020s.
 The second reactor is expected to complete around two years after the first.

 For more information on construction at Hinkley, including a detailed construction and tender timeline, see the Hinkley supply chain portal managed by Somerset Chamber of Commerce or download EDF’s Hinkley Point C supply chain booklet.